Information for…

 Donations

-Bay Area Rescue Mission – Household goods, clothing, toys, linens, unexpired foods (canned/packaged)
+Bay Area Rescue Mission – Household goods, clothing, linens, unexpired foods (canned/packaged)

 On 2nd & McDonald in Richmond.
 This organization has a men’s and women’s/children shelters and provides food/meals for those in need.
 Super helpful and provide a receipt if you give an amount.